-A few years later, we went to trek the Inca Trail in Peru, I was so exhausted from the day’s walking as well as the lack of oxygen in the air, that sleeping, even if it was on a hard ground, was bliss.
+A few years later, we went trekking the Inca Trail in Peru, I was so exhausted from the day’s walking as well as the lack of oxygen in the air, that sleeping, even if it was on hard ground, was bliss.
 Not being able to wash for four days, however, wasn’t so great.

 If like me, you really haven’t got a clue about the etiquette of camping, or you’re first-timers and want to give it a go, then Halfords have some helpful advice in their Ultimate Camping Guide which gives fabulous recommendations on where stay at popular hotspots from Cornwall to Scotland and everywhere in between – plus all sorts of adventures from festivals to going abroad and even camping recipes.

 I never realised there was so much to consider before going on a camping trip – I mean it’s common sense really to practice pitching your tent first at home.
 Why have I never done that before?
 What really caught my interest in the handy guide, though, is that it also points out glamping is now a popular alternative.